Marian Sulzberger Heiskell

-Marian Sulzberger Heiskell (born Marian Effie Sulzberger; December 31, 1918 – March 14, 2019) was an American newspaper executive, philanthropist and former owner of the New York Times.
+Marian Sulzberger Heiskell (born Marian Effie Sulzberger; December 31, 1918 – March 14, 2019) was an American newspaper executive and philanthropist, and a member of the family that owns The New York Times.

 Early life

 She was born Marian Effie Sulzberger on December 31, 1918 in Manhattan, New York to parents Arthur Hays Sulzberger and Iphigene Sulzberger (née Ochs).
 She was the sister of Ruth Sulzberger Holmberg, Judith Sulzberger and Arthur Ochs "Punch" Sulzberger.

 Her first marriage was to Orvil E. Dryfoos in 1941.
 They had three children.
 She later married Andrew Heiskell, who was at the time the chairman of Time Inc., in 1965.

 Career

 Heiskell was known for her work in publishing, conservation and philanthropy.
-As a member of the Sulzberger family that controls the New York Times, she became a director of the Times in 1963, holding the position for 34 years.
-Outside of the New York Times, she was also credited for having originated the concept for People Magazine.
+As a member of the Sulzberger family that controls The New York Times, she became a director of the Times in 1963, holding the position for 34 years.
+Outside of the Times, she was also credited for having originated the concept for People Magazine.

 In the area of conservation, she founded the Council on the Environment of New York City, now known as Grow NYC, in 1970.
 Heiskell was a chairwoman of the National Parks of New York Harbor Conservancy.

 From 1990 to 2012, she was the chairwoman of New 42nd Street, a non-profit organization dedicated to revitalizing New York's 42nd Street Theater District.

 She was a board member of The New York Botanical Garden, New Yorkers for Parks, Audubon New York, and the Community Service Society of New York.